yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 As you could have noticed, the PHP extensions "mysql" and "mysqli" borrow this C API to publish it to PHP land.
 This is one of the PHP way of doing things : when an extension creator embeds a C API into PHP's source to publish it to PHP user land, usually he gives it the same API as the C one, this way when you know one of them, you are not lost getting hands into the second one.

-libmysql however brings two problems to your architecture :
+libmysql however could bring some problems to your architecture :

 *	The licencing is complex.
 For example, if you wish to build a closed-source commercial product on top of libmysql, you'll need to pay for a licence.
 [Details about libmysql licencing here](http://www.mysql.com/about/legal/licensing/oem/).
-*	Updating libmysql involves updating the MySQL server, which sometimes is not what you want in your upgrading strategies.
+*	Updating libmysql involves updating the MySQL server in certain distros, which sometimes is not what you want in your upgrading strategies.

 #### mysqlnd

 As of PHP5.3, the PHP developers rewrote entirely the libmysql source code, into a PHP extension named "mysqlnd". mysql native driver.
-This connector is licenced under the PHP licence, which is much more appropriate than the complex Oracle's licences for any PHP software, should it be closed or open source.
+This connector is licenced under the PHP licence, which is more appropriate than the Oracle's licences as all stay under the same PHP licence.

 Also, rewriting the code of a library that was not part of PHP (libmysql) was also the way to improve many things in the MySQL-PHP communication.
 We'll detail how mysqlnd can improve your application performance drastically, especially if this one runs big select queries (batch scripts are the appropriate use case here).